-Article 24.- Appointments, Remuneration and Corporate Governance Committee
+Article 24.- Appointments, Remuneration and Compensation Corporate Governance Committee

+(i) Composition

-- (i) Composition - 1.
-The Board of Directors shall set up a permanent Appointments, Remuneration and Corporate Governance Committee composed of five (5) members, who must be Non-Executive Directors, the majority of whom must be Independent. - 2.
-The Appointments, Remuneration and Corporate Governance Committee is set up as an internal body with powers of evaluation and control in matters of sustainability, environmental, social and corporate governance of the Company. - 3.
-The members of the Appointments, Remuneration and Corporate Governance Committee shall be appointed ensuring that they have the knowledge, skills and experience required for the functions that they may be called upon to undertake.
+- 1. The Board of Directors shall set up a permanent Appointments, Remuneration and CompensationCorporate Governance Committee composed of five (5) members, who must be Non-Executive Directors. - 2.
+The Appointments, Remuneration and Compensation Corporate Governance Committee is set up as an internal body with powers of evaluation and control in relation to the corporate governance of the Company. - 3.
+The members of the Appointments, Remuneration and CompensationCorporate Governance Committee shall be appointed ensuring that they have the knowledge, skills and experience required for the functions that they may be called upon to undertake.
 The majority of such members shall be Independent Directors.

-It shall be ensured that the Appointments, Remuneration and Corporate Governance Committee has knowledge and experience of: (a) sustainability, environmental, social and corporate governance matters; (b) strategic evaluation and analysis of human resources; (c) selection of Directors and executives; (d) performance of senior management functions; and (e) design of remuneration plans and policies for Directors and senior management.
+It shall be ensured that the Appointments, Remuneration and Corporate Governance Committee has knowledge and experience of: (a) corporate governance; (b) strategic evaluation and analysis of human resources; (c)

+selection of Directors and executives; (d) performance of senior management functions; and (e) design of remuneration plans and policies for Directors and senior management.

-- 4. The Chairman of the Appointments, Remuneration and Corporate Governance Committee shall be appointed from among the Independent Directors who sit on that Committee. - 5.
-The appointment of the members of the Appointments, Remuneration and Corporate Governance Committee, and naming of its Chairman and Secretary, shall be approved by the Board of Directors by absolute majority.
+- 4. The Chairman of the Appointments, Remuneration and CompensationCorporate Governance Committee shall be appointed from among the Independent Directors who sit on that Committee. - 5.
+The appointment of the members of the Appointments, Remuneration and CompensationCorporate Governance Committee, and naming of its Chairman and Secretary, shall be approved by the Board of Directors by absolute majority.
 Renewals shall take place with the frequency and in the manner and number decided by the Company's Board of Directors. - 6.
 The Secretary of the Audit Committee may be one of its members or the Secretary or Deputy Secretary of the Board of Directors.
+In this latter case, the Secretary need not be a member of the Appointments, Remuneration and CompensationCorporate Governance Committee.

+(ii) Powers

-In this latter case, the Secretary need not be a member of the Appointments, Remuneration and Corporate Governance Committee. - (ii) Powers - 7.
-Without prejudice to any other tasks that may be assigned to it by the Board of Directors, the Appointments, Remuneration and Corporate Governance Committee shall have the following powers: - (a) To evaluate the balance of skills, knowledge and experience on the Board of Directors, define the roles and capabilities required of the candidates to fill each vacancy, and decide the time and dedication necessary for them to properly perform their duties. - (b) To establish a target for the representation of the underrepresented gender on the Board of Directors and prepare guidelines on how to achieve this target and to report to the Board on gender diversity issues, ensuring that this is reported on in the annual corporate governance report. - (c) To submit to the Board of Directors the proposed appointments of External Independent Directors for their designation by co-option or for submission to the decision of the Shareholders' Meeting, as well as proposals for the re-election or removal of such Directors by the Shareholders' Meeting.
+- 7. Without prejudice to any other tasks that may be assigned to it by the Board of Directors, the Appointments, Remuneration and Compensation Corporate Governance Committee shall have the following powers: Corporate - (a) To evaluate the balance of skills, knowledge and experience on the Board of Directors, define the roles and capabilities required of the candidates to fill each vacancy, and decide the time and dedication necessary for them to properly perform their duties. - (b) To establish a target for the representation of the underrepresented gender on the Board of Directors and prepare guidelines on how to achieve this target and to report to the Board on gender diversity issues, ensuring that this is reported on in the annual corporate governance report. - (c) To submit to the Board of Directors the proposed appointments of External Independent Directors for their designation by co-option or for submission to the decision of the Shareholders' Meeting, as well as proposals for the re-election or removal of such Directors by the Shareholders' Meeting.